10 People Who Literally Came Back to Life

 He survived a “widowmaker”

 Three years ago, Bobby Galvan was doing yard work when he collapsed.
 He wasn’t even 50, but he had suffered what’s known as a “widowmaker”—a massive heart attack caused by an arterial blockage.
 Bobby’s situation was doubly bad: Two of his three major arteries were 100 percent blocked.
 But miraculously, he was revived and rushed to Memorial Hermann Sugar Land Hospital, where he survived two surgeries to repair the blockage and the damage.
 He’s alive and well today.
-Find out the bizarre things that happen to your body after you die.
+Check out these handy tips to survive just about anything.

 She was dead from heart failure; she’s alive today

 “On Christmas Day of 2013, I died of heart failure,” Claire Goodwin tells Reader’s Digest.
 Her death was a culmination of a years-long battle with anorexia nervosa and a form of bulimia.
 Five years later, she recalls the experience as quiet: She felt relief, but she also felt like she was underwater.
 “I was in the hospital, so thankfully I was resuscitated in time to avoid brain damage or other lasting effects.”
 Today at 26, Claire has fully recovered and is grateful for a second chance.

 He was killed by a rocket-propelled grenade (RPG), alive today